akashacms/epub-guide/documents/9-references.html.md

 The International ISBN Agency ([isbn-international.org](https://www.isbn-international.org/)) oversee's all-things-ISBN around the world.
 They empower individual agencies in each country to issue ISBN's for that country.

 [fonerbooks.blogspot.com/2005/07/how-to-obtain-isbn-number_05.html](http://www.fonerbooks.blogspot.com/2005/07/how-to-obtain-isbn-number_05.html) -- is an old discussion, from 2005, going over ISBN's and where to get them (in the U.S.).
 The key take-away that's still true is that it's a good idea to own your ISBN.
 There are plenty of companies today which give ISBN's for free as part of a package of book publishing services.
-Those services may be worth-while, but at the end of the process that service company owns the ISBN.
+Those services may be worth-while, but at the end of the process that service company owns the ISBN which could be a problem later on.
+The downside of owning your ISBN is the high cost of buying small numbers of ISBN's.

 [thebookdesigner.com/2010/11/isbn-101-for-self-publishers/](http://www.thebookdesigner.com/2010/11/isbn-101-for-self-publishers/) -- This is a more up-to-date guide for ISBN's.

 [myidentifiers.com/](https://www.myidentifiers.com/) -- This is the official ISBN agency for the United States of America.

+There is lots of discussion available saying an eBook does not require an ISBN, that an ISBN is primarily required for print books.
+All the online eBook marketplaces I've tried allow eBooks that lack an ISBN, and instead use the `uuid` style book identifier shown earlier in the `book.yml`.

 ## EPUB specification